-To make sure you have an opportunity to record your favorite programs from start to finish, we will be repeating some popular programs beginning at Sept.
-5, 2013 at midnight (12 a.m.) following their primetime broadcast.
-Please make sure that you select these alternative viewing times if you decide to record the programs.
-They will start at the top of the hour so your DVR will record the episode in its entirety.
-These shows include:
+Reminder: "Death in Paradise" and "Moone Boy," which now have unconventional start and/or end times, currently repeat at midnight and 1 a.m., respectively.
+Please make sure that you select these alternative viewing times if you would like to record these programs.
+They start at the top of the hour so your DVR will record the episode in its entirety.

 Why are my shows cutting off when I record them?